 4. Take control

-Temperature control can be helpful to avoid dry and burnt hits.
-Using a temp control mod with nickel, titanium or stainless steel coils allows you to limit the exact temperature of your vape.
+Using a mod with temperature control can help avoid dry and burnt hits.
+Using a temp control mod with nickel, titanium or stainless steel coils allows you to limit the temperature of your vape.
 To learn more about using temp control, check out our guide to temperature control vaping.

 5. Juice is guilty

 If you’re still getting a burnt-tasting vape, and you followed all of the steps above, it could just be your juice.
-It might contain too much VG for your device to handle since it is thicker than PG.
-Experiment with a lower VG, higher PG e-liquid until you find the right balance for your device.
+Some atomizers can’t handle high-VG juice because it’s so thick.
+Experiment with a lower VG/higher PG e-liquid until you find the right balance for your device.

 Most e-juice will have its VG/PG ratio printed on the label.
 The more VG it contains, typically the thicker it will be.

-Sometimes e-liquid that uses too much sweetener can destroy your wicks and lead to dry, burnt tasting hits.
+Sometimes e-liquid that uses sweetener like sucralose can destroy your wicks and lead to dry, burnt-tasting hits.
 Be cautious of those juices.
 Typically they will be very dark and opaque.